amdomanska/currcalc-react/README.md

 To start the app run in command line:

-    yarn
-    yarn --cwd client
 yarn dev

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with Create React App.

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on how to perform common tasks.
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide here.

+Local tests with redis cache
+Start redis server with redis-server.
+By default it will run on redis://localhost:6379

+Run dev server with

+REDIS_URL=redis://localhost:6379 yarn dev

+Heroku deployemnt
+This app can be deployed to heroku with

+git push heroku master

+Note, that heroku redis plugin is required to use cache based on redis

+heroku addons:create heroku-redis:hobby-dev

 ## Table of Contents